denten/denten.github.io/_pages/notes.md

 title: "notes"
 ---

 > I hesitate to call this a blog.
-Perhaps a notebook is more appropriate.
+Perhaps a scrapbook is more appropriate.